-Tuition for Harvard Business School is $73,440 annually.
-When you take into account fees, room and board, and living expenses, that number rises to $109,124.
+What is the cost of Harvard MBA, including tuition, fees, and room and board?
+Tuition alone is $73,440 annually.
+When you take into account fees, room and board, and living expenses, that number rises to $110,740 per year.

-That's right.
-Less than half of Harvard Business School students pay the full price for their MBA, according to Poets & Quants, a blog focused on graduate business education.
-That's good news.
+The good news is that less than half of Harvard Business School students pay the full price for their MBA, according to Poets & Quants, a blog focused on graduate business education.

-Among the aid offered by Harvard Business School is the need-based HBS Fellowship that you don't have to repay.
-You must apply for this fellowship after being admitted to the school.
+Among the aid offered by Harvard Business School is the need-based HBS Scholarship that you don't have to repay.
+You must apply for this scholarship after being admitted to the school.

-- 50% of HBS students are eligible for these need-based fellowships.
+- Nearly 50% of HBS students are eligible for these need-based fellowships.

 Outside scholarships and grants, which do not have to be repaid, can curb the remaining costs.
 In fact, HBS recommends that all students look for outside funds to help with the cost of the school.
 The school lists a number of scholarship opportunities on its website.
-You can also search through our blog post, 150 Scholarships for Graduate Students.
+You can also search in our constantly-updated search engine dedicated to Scholarships for Graduate Students.

-Most students have to look to student loans to fill the gap.
-According to HBS, the average MBA student graduates with about $87,000 in student loan debt.
+Many Harvard MBA candidates turn to student loans to cover funding gaps.
+According to HBS, the average MBA student graduates with about $90,000 in student loan debt.

 Is a Harvard MBA worth it?

 The question of whether a Harvard MBA is worth the money is subjective.
 First, you have to consider the financial implications.
 Is the school attainable and affordable in your situation?
-Are you committed to finding outside funding, or are you OK with taking on nearly $50,000 in student loans?
+Are you committed to finding outside funding, or are you OK with taking on student loan debt in order to advance in your career?

 There are also other considerations.
-HBS dean Nitin Nohria told Business Insider in a September article that the program is best for developing general management skills, rather than specializing in a particular field.
+HBS dean Nitin Nohria told Business Insider that the program is best for developing general management skills, rather than specializing in a particular field.

 "We're looking for people who really enjoy the responsibility of running a company, or want to run a company," Nohria told Business Insider.
 "If you have a very special interest in a particular thing, other schools may be better suited to you."